 As of 2014 we have concentrated our work in the municipality of Suchitoto although we still have strong ties, visit and receive visits from community leaders from around the country.

 Past work in other parts of El Salvador

 The agricultural cooperatives of El Gigante and Sueños en Jocoaitique

-Since our support started in Morazán we have provided medical exams to women and children, books and furniture to the community libraries and day care centers and scholarships to 3rd-12th grade students.
+Since our support started in Morazán we have provided medical exams to women and children, books and furniture to the community libraries and day care centers, dental equipment and supplies as well as scholarships to 3rd-12th grade students.